seqan/seqan3/doc/tutorial/sequence_file/index.md

 ## Reading records

-After construction you can now read the seqan3::sequence_record's.
+After construction, you can now read the seqan3::sequence_record's.
 As described in the basic file layout, our file objects behave like ranges so you can use a range based for loop to conveniently iterate over the file:

 \include test/snippet/io/sequence_file/sequence_file_input_record_iter.cpp